EJFleet/joan-fleetwood-actor/README.md

 ##### Desktop
 ![Footer for desktop](documentation/feature-screenshots/joan-fleetwood-footer-desktop.png)

+The footer contains links to Joan's social media, using icons from [FontAwesome](https://fontawesome.com/).
+There are also contact details for her acting agency and a line that credits me as the designer and links to my GitHub.

+As with the header, the footer stretches across the whole screen to give a framing effect.

 #### Favicon

 ![Favicon](documentation/feature-screenshots/joan-fleetwood-favicon-screenshot.png)

+The favicon for the site was created using [favicon.io](https://favicon.io/favicon-generator/) and uses the pink and black colours from the site's colour scheme.

 #### About

+The About section is divided into two divs, which appear side-by-side on tablet-size screens (768px and larger).

 ##### Main Image

 ![Main Image](documentation/feature-screenshots/joan-fleetwood-main-image.png)

+This photo of Joana was chosen as it is striking yet simple with no background clutter.

 ##### About Me section

 ![About Me](documentation/feature-screenshots/joan-fleetwood-about-me.png)

+This is divided into two divs which always appear on top of each other.
+The About Me paragraph is a short summary of Joan's appearance and experience.
+Underneath is her Showreel, which gives an audiovisual display of her work.

 #### Resumé

 ![Resumé](documentation/feature-screenshots/joan-fleetwood-resume.png)

+The Resumé section details Joan's extensive experience.
+It is displayed as one column on screens smaller than 576px and as three columns on larger screens.

 #### Gallery

 ![Gallery](documentation/feature-screenshots/joan-fleetwood-gallery.png)

+The Gallery contains snapshots of Joan in various acting and modelling roles.
+It will display as 1-4 columns depending on the screen size.

 #### Contact Form